 Ciabatta Bread is my second favorite bread after French Baguette.
 I guess it is because it reminds me of a French Baguette.
-Ciabatta bread is not Caribbean, and I am choosing to share the recipe because why I should not constraint myself from trying out international recipes when our cuisine is a blend of many other cuisines.
-So let’s dive into this wonderful Ciabatta Bread Machine Recipe.
+Ciabatta bread is not Caribbean, and I am choosing to share the recipe because I believe we should adventure a little bit into other cuisines.
+So let’s dive into this delicious Ciabatta Bread Machine Recipe.

 Ciabatta is an Italian white bread made from wheat flour, water, salt, and yeast.
 It originated or was created in the 1970s in Italy, in response to the popularity of French baguettes.
 It became very popular in the late 1990s across Europe and in the United States.
 The handmade Ciabatta is somewhat elongated, broad, flat and is baked in many variations.
 The bread machine Ciabatta bread is elongated but not so flat.
 It is somewhat hollow and crispy.

 When I first made this recipe, I was hoping that it would be the same texture as the handmade Ciabatta.
 I was disappointed but again happy to find out that everyone in my family loved it.
 Although it was not the authentic recipe, it became apparent that I would have to make it more often.

 From experience, a bread machine will not give you the same bread texture as a freshly handmade bread.
 If you don’t mind the texture, then you will be very satisfied and eager to make your bread recipe.
 The taste alone will win your heart.

 The Ciabatta bread machine recipe is as simple as it may sound.
 The ingredients are water, flour, oil, salt, sugar and bread machine yeast – typical ingredients for bread.
 I have tried the recipe with both olive oil and grapeseed oil.
 I prefer grapeseed oil because not only because it is tastier but because it has a lighter texture in my opinion.